TrellixVulnTeam/swahilipython_SCMU/Doc/library/compileall.rst

    If *legacy* is true, byte-code files are written to their legacy locations and names, which may overwrite byte-code files created by another version of Python.
-The default is to write files to their :pep:`3147` locations and names, which allows byte-code files from multiple versions of Python to coexist.
+The default is to write files to their :pep:`3147` locations and names, which allows byte-code files kutoka multiple versions of Python to coexist.

    *optimize* specifies the optimization level for the compiler.
 It is passed to